 As we get closer to Rosh Hashana, we wish one another a Shana Tova Umetuka - A sweet new year!
 Many have the custom to send over Shana Tova wishes through Gift Baskets, Boxes & Platters.
-Our High Holiday gifts are filled with Gourmet foods & treats that are certified Kosher Pareve.
+Our High Holiday gifts are filled with Gourmet foods & treats that are Kosher Pareve.

 Check out our Elegant Kosher New Year Gifts that convey wishes for a Shana Tova Umetuka.
 Perfect to send to friends, family & co-workers.

 Don't know what to send for Rosh Hashana?

 On this day many go to synagogue to pray and to hear the sound of the Shofar.
 The Shofar is made from a ram's horn and is intended to awaken the heart and soul of the people.
 The blowing of the Shofar is an act of commencing the new year; a powerful and energizing moment for Jews around the world.

 A particular Machzor prayer book is used on the High Holidays.
 A Classic prayer in the Machzor is Avinu Malkeinu - Our father our King.
 Acknowledging that we have only one God, who is like our father & king.
 We ask of him to bestow on us abundant blessings of goodness and kindness for the upcoming year.

 On the nights of Rosh Hashana friends and family enjoy a festive meal together with meat, wine Challah, and traditional Holiday foods.
 We say special blessings on the foods before we eat them.